matteogazzadi/Spesi/README.md

 ## How it works

-1. **Initial historical upload**: import Excel files covering the last 2 years (all at once, if you like)
+1. **Initial historical upload**: import Excel files covering the last 2 years (all at once, if you like).
+The app reads each file and sums total outgoings per month — no categorization, just one number per month.
-2. **Pattern calculation**: the app groups expenses by month and calculates the historical average for each calendar month
+2. **Pattern calculation**: the app calculates the historical average total for each calendar month (e.g. average of all past Junes)
-3. **Monthly update**: each month you upload the new statement, the app adds it to the history and refines the forecast
+3. **Monthly update**: each month you upload the new statement, the app adds the new total to the history and refines the forecast for that month going forward
-4. **Suggestion**: for the current month, the app compares expected vs actual spending and suggests how much to set aside
+4. **Allocation suggestion**: for the current month, the app compares the expected total (historical average) vs the actual total so far, and suggests how much to set aside to stay covered through the rest of the month

 ## Local setup (development)